jjuri-socialmining/zettelkasten/Reference Box/Articles/@ nateliason, 45 Deliberate Practice Examples for Rapidly Improving Your Skills - Nat Eliason.md

 ## Typing

-- Slowly ratcheting up the WPM you have to write at, and then figuring out what’s holding you back as you reach plateaus (Source: [[Peak]]).
+- Slowly ratcheting up the WPM you have to write at, and then figuring out what’s holding you back as you reach plateaus (Source: [[@ Anders Ericsson, Peak]]).

 ## Video Games